5 metrics to measure customer loyalty program success

 5 customer engagement metrics scores overlayed on image of woman shopping

-How to track customer loyalty effectively
+How to track customer loyalty program effectiveness

 Related: Improve customer engagement with breakthrough touchpoints

-• Pay attention to and track fluctuations in value
+• Track fluctuations in value

 • Track referrals to put a dollar value on influence